seyeon040768/seyeon040768/README.md

 <center>
 📝 Info 📝

-I am a university student majoring in AI and computer science.
+description: I am a undergraduate majoring in AI and computer science.
 I like to read papers on AI and implement models.
-My goal is to make my own AI model.

-My hobby is solving algorithm problems and making apps using Dart and Flutter.
+I am also interested in developing games.

 </center>

 <center>